dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 will lead to invalid/undefined encodings.
 This will cause the disassembler to give up and mark the disassemble as bad.

-The disassemble will then resume trying to diassemble at teh next boundary.
+The disassemble will then resume trying to disassemble at the next boundary.

 To make sure the disassembler attempts to disassemble every instruction, we need to make sure the preceding instruction is always valid and terminates at our desired instruction boundary.

-Through examination of the `Primary` opcode map, it is obsereved that 0x50-0x5f are all 1 byte instructions.
-These become conveninet padding.
+Through examination of the `Primary` opcode map, it is observed that 0x50-0x5f are all 1 byte instructions.
+These become convenient padding.

 After each necessary instruction we insert enough padding bytes to fill the maximum instruction length and leave at least one additional one byte